If you are a physician who would like to explore the numerous non-clinical opportunities open to you, this is the conference for you.

 Q. Does the conference work?

-A. We have been thrilled with the enormous positive feedback we have received with numerous attendees calling their experience “life changing”.
-See www.nonclinicalcareers.com for hundreds of testimonals.
+A. We have been thrilled with the enormous amount of positive feedback we have received with numerous attendees calling their experience “life changing.”
+See www.nonclinicalcareers.com for hundreds of testimonials, as well as pages 12 and 23.
 We are also very proud that a large percentage of our faculty consists of conference alumni looking to pay it forward.

 Q. Do attendees find jobs at the conference?

-A. Yes!
-We will once again be inviting recruiters and employers to the conference.
-Our recruiters and employers traditionally conduct hundreds of interviews onsite and hire many of our physician attendees.
+A. We will once again be inviting recruiters and employers to the conference.
+Our recruiters and employers conduct interviews onsite and often hire our physician attendees.
 Past industries represented included pharma, consulting, insurance, education, independent review and others.
 Additionally, attendees find jobs through their networking at the conference.